 The front rails of the TE shall be positioned to avoid the patch cords from contacting with the front plexiglass door.

-Furnish and install four (4) each 4-pair Category 6 UTP cables from each office area and workroom column mounted Quad T/O (telecommunications outlet) to Telecommunications Enclosure as indicated on drawings.
+Provide appropriate number of 4-pair Category 6 UTP cables from each office area and workroom T/O (telecommunications outlet) to Telecommunications Enclosure as indicated on drawings.
 Terminate 12 each 4-pair Category 6 UTP cables from each Type 1 Consolidation Point to Telecommunications Enclosure as indicated on drawings.

-Furnish and install one rack/cabinet mounted, 1RU, 24 strand fiber optic interconnect center at top of cabinet.
+Provide one rack/cabinet mounted, 1RU, 24 strand fiber optic interconnect, center at top of cabinet.
 Fiber ports will be laid out ports 1-12, left to right on 1RU only.
 Duplex ports to be mounted vertically: Ports 1-12; left to right.
-Refer to USPS Structured Cabling System Best Practices.
-SC fiber ports shall be utilized.
-No deviations.

-Furnish and install one rack/cabinet mounted 24 port Cat3/Cat5e Copper Patch Panel for all Analog Voice/OSS connections terminating 1 pair per port.

-Furnish and install two (2) each 4-pair Category 6A UTP cables from each Wireless Access Point (WAP) to Telecommunication Enclosure as indicated on drawings to Cat6A 24 port Copper Patch Panel, the bottom-most Copper Patch Panel.
+Provide one 4-pair Category 6A UTP cable from each Wireless Access Point (WAP) to Telecommunication Enclosure as indicated on drawings to Cat6A 24 port Copper Patch Panel, the bottom-most Copper Patch Panel.

 Provide a minimum 10 foot service loop for all copper cables.
 Service Loop shall be placed inside TE in between the side TE panel and mounting railing with no obstruction to PFE.